Williams tube: Reading

+Refreshing

-Reading a memory location creates a charge well whether or not one was previously there, destroying the original contents of that location, and so any read has to be followed by a rewrite to reinstate the original data.
-In some systems this was accomplished using a second electron gun inside the CRT that could write to one location while the other was reading the next.
-Since the display would fade over time, the entire display had to be periodically refreshed using the same basic method.
-As the data is read and then immediately rewritten, this operation can be carried out by external circuitry while the central processing unit (CPU) was busy carrying out other operations.
+Since the display fades over time, the entire display has to be periodically refreshed using the same basic method.
+As the data is read and then immediately rewritten, this operation can be carried out by external circuitry while the central processing unit (CPU) is busy carrying out other operations.
 This refresh operation is similar to the memory refresh cycles of DRAM in modern systems.

+Erasing

 Since the refresh process caused the same pattern to continually reappear on the display, there was a need to be able to erase previously written values.
 This was normally accomplished by writing to the display just beside the original location.
 The electrons released by this new write would fall into the previously written well, filling it.
 The original systems produced this effect by writing a small dash, which was easy to accomplish without changing the master timers and simply producing the write current for a slightly longer period.
 The resulting pattern was a series of dots and dashes.
 There was a considerable amount of research on more effective erasing systems, with some systems using out-of-focus beams or complex patterns.

+Visibility of data

 Some Williams tubes were made from radar-type cathode-ray tubes with a phosphor coating that made the data visible, while other tubes were purpose-built without such a coating.
 The presence or absence of this coating had no effect on the operation of the tube, and was of no importance to the operators, since the face of the tube was covered by the pickup plate.
 If a visible output was needed, a second tube connected in parallel with the storage tube, with a phosphor coating, but without a pickup plate, was used as a display device.